Rating: ![]()

 by Discovery/Abogado Powers/Scare Crow

-Available in the US from Anime 18 on bilingual DVD.
-Previously also available on two subtitled or dubbed VHS volumes.
+Available in North America from Critical Mass on a single bilingual DVD.
+Was previously available from Anime 18 on a similar bilingual DVD, and prior to that on two subtitled or dubbed VHS volumes.